AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/node/utility/provisioner.md

 ### Signed Bitfields

 [Signed bitfields](../../types/availability.md#signed-availability-bitfield) are attestations from a particular validator about which candidates it believes are available.
+Those will only be provided on fresh leaves.

 ### Misbehavior Reports